-From the available case studies, there appear to be two relatively distinct groups of people affected by Munchausen's syndrome.
+There appear to be 2 separate groups of people affected by Munchausen's syndrome.
 They are:

-- women who are 20 to 40 years of age, often with a background in healthcare, such as working as a nurse or medical technician
+- women who are 20 to 40 years of age, often with a background in healthcare

 - unmarried white men who are 30 to 50 years of age

-It's unclear why these two groups tend to be affected by Munchausen's syndrome.
-It's also not known how common the syndrome is.
+It's unclear why these 2 groups tend to be affected by Munchausen's syndrome.

 Some experts believe Munchausen's syndrome is underdiagnosed because many people succeed in deceiving medical staff.
 It's also possible cases may be overdiagnosed as the same person could use different identities.

-Fabricated or induced illness, also known as Munchausen's by proxy, is a variant of Munchausen's syndrome.
+Fabricated or induced illness, also known as Munchausen's by proxy, is a type of Munchausen's syndrome.

-This is where a person fabricates or induces illness in a person under their care.
+This is where a person fakes or induces illness in a person under their care.
 Most cases involve a mother and her child.